efodthe2nd/ekara-marketplace/README.md

 ## 📋 Overview

-This marketplace application provides a complete solution for buying and selling spare parts.
+This marketplace application provides a complete solution for buying and selling commodities, spareparts and building materials.
 It features user authentication, product listings with categories, a bidding system, order management, and user reviews.

 ## 🛠️ Tech Stack